Migrating from CARTO Editor to CARTO Builder

 The STYLE tab locks the method in how you apply styling.
 To avoid losing custom styling, decide how you want to apply styling, either with CartoCSS or with the graphical user interface STYLE options.

 Editor COMPOSITE OPERATIONS have been renamed, and appear as BLENDING options in CARTO Builder.
-Learn more in our Style Guides.
+These options style the way colors of overlapping geometries interact with each other.
+Learn more in our Style Guides or view CartoCSS Composite Operations for descriptions about the effects of these blending options.

 The previously known INFOWINDOW in Editor, now appear as POP-UP options CARTO Builder.
 Select any map layer to view the POP-UP tab, and select from a much wider range of options.